Q & A:

-Some states, and now Connecticut, have already imposed restrictions on public spaces including movie theaters, gyms, restaurants and bars.
+Some states, including Connecticut, have imposed restrictions on some public spaces including movie theaters, gyms, restaurants and bars.
 Even if you feel healthy, Dr. Choi said you should avoid small social gatherings as well, even if it’s with just a few friends.

 “The best practice is to isolate as much as possible because you don’t know where that friend has traveled to or to whom they have been exposed ” Dr. Choi said.

 It might be safer playing outdoors rather than in a large indoor area, like a school gym.
 But it’s also difficult to measure the risk of playing outdoors when those locations are also crowded with other adults and children.
 The safest bet for parents is to avoid playdates and activities with other families during this time when the risk of an unprecedented outbreak is highest.

 Community transmission occurs when a disease, such as COVID-19, is transmitted within and throughout a community, rather than just from a high-risk area or population.
 For example, instead of getting the illness by traveling to China or Italy, you can become infected now from virtually anywhere in the U.S.